 For spills, the old saying, "an ounce of prevention is worth a pound of cure" is appropriate.
-Spill clean-up can be labor-intensive and costly involving expenses to contain the spill, collecting the spilled substance, proper disposal of spill materials, and report filing to regulatory agencies, not to mention possible monetary fines.
+Spill clean-up can be labor intensive and costly involving expenses to contain the spill, collect the spilled substance, properly dispose of the spill materials, and file reports to regulatory agencies, not to mention possible monetary fines.
 Spills and leaks are some of the most significant sources of water pollution and are, in most cases, avoidable.